Root Canal Therapy: high quality care

 Magnified visibility to enhance precision quality dental care

-Root canal treatment is an often straight forward procedure to relieve dental pain and save an infected tooth.
-People typically need this type of dental treatment when there is inflammation or infection deep inside the tooth either within the nerve canal or the roots.
+Root canal treatment is the most effective way to relieve dental pain and save an infected tooth.
+Typically, people need this type of dental treatment when there is inflammation or infection that has generally started from tooth decay that extends deep inside the tooth’s inner layers affecting the “pulp” or nerve centre within the canals of the tooth roots.

 In most cases root canal treatment is very successful, especially because Dr Chris Lauf uses a dental microscope to enhance precision and accuracy whilst performing this type of procedure, increasing success rates.
 The clinical microscope allows the dentist to visually detect fine details with apochromatic technology and great depth of field, so you can be sure you are receiving high-quality care.

 We understand that some people are fearful or uneasy with the thought of root canal procedures.
 The most common misconception is that root canal therapy, causes pain and/or illness and should be avoided at all costs.
 Ironically, the exact opposite is true.
 Root canal therapy does in fact ease the pain, associated inflammation affecting the rest of your body and also prolongs the life of the tooth.